SusieTsow/Modul335-Mobile-Applikation-realisieren/README.md

 ## Features

-- User authentication with Firebase
+- Implement user authentication with Firebase.
+- Use the Expo Sensor Gyroscope as an alternative input method.
-- Track progress for each level
+- Track progress for each challenge level.
-- Navigate through different challenge levels
+- Enable navigation through various challenge levels.
-- Logout functionality
+- Add logout functionality.

 ## Installation